Critique-Guided Distillation for Robust Reasoning via Refinement: Experiments

+To further validate the robustness and cross-family effectiveness of our approach, we apply \methodname to the Qwen2.5-7B-Math model and compare against multiple strong baselines.
+We evaluate against: (1) the official Critique Fine-Tuning (CFT) checkpoint~\footnote{\url{https://huggingface.co/TIGER-Lab/Qwen2.5-Math-7B-CFT}}, trained with GPT-4o as teacher, and (2) our method with both a frontier teacher (Claude Sonnet 3.7) and a weaker open-source teacher (S1.1-32B).

+The results in Table~\ref{tab:qwen_comparison} demonstrate several key findings.
+First, \methodname with Claude Sonnet 3.7 achieves the strongest overall performance (50.4 avg), outperforming CFT (48.9) and representing a \textbf{+22.6\% gain over the base model} (27.8 $\rightarrow$ 50.4).
+Second, even when using the significantly weaker S1.1-32B teacher, \methodname maintains competitive performance (49.0 avg, +21.2\% over base), demonstrating teacher robustness.
+This demonstrates again with another model family that CGD can achieve state-of-the-art performance without relying on the most powerful closed-source models, highlighting its practical advantages for resource-constrained settings.
+Third, the consistent gains across architectures validate that \methodname generalizes effectively across model families, scales, and teacher qualities: LLaMA3.1-8B (+15.0\% on AMC23, +8.0\% on OlympiadBench), S1.1-3B (+10.7\% on math reasoning, +3.9\% on general reasoning over base model), and Qwen2.5-Math-7B (+22.6\% over base).
+Additional cross-architecture validation ablations on Mixtral-8x7B and OLMo-7B are provided in Appendix~\ref{sec:additional_results}.

+Interestingly, S1.1-32B outperforms Claude Sonnet 3.7 on Minerva-Math (48.5 vs.\ 44.1), suggesting that teacher-student compatibility may matter more than raw teacher strength for domain-specific benchmarks.
+We hypothesize that S1.1's math-specialized pretraining produces critiques more aligned with Qwen's reasoning style.

-\subsubsection{The Role of the Critique as a Learning Signal}
+\subsection{The Role of the Critique as a Learning Signal}

-To isolate the impact of the critique as a learning signal during fine-tuning, we compare our full CGD method against a key ablation variant, ``CGD without Critique.''
-In this ablation, the model is trained on the exact same data and targets, but with the critique removed from the input prompt.
-This forces the model to learn the transformation from a flawed student answer to the refined answer without explicit guidance.
+To isolate the impact of the critique as a learning signal during fine-tuning, we compare our CGD method against a key ablation variant, \emph{CGD without Critique}.
+Both models see identical input prompts and refined answers.
+The only difference is the presence of the critique in the conditioning context during training.

-As shown in Figure~\ref{fig:cgd_with_without_critique}, the inclusion of the critique during training consistently and significantly improves performance on the challenging reasoning benchmarks.
-The gains are particularly large on complex reasoning tasks such as Minerva-Math and AMC23.
-This result demonstrates that the critique is not merely redundant context but is a crucial component of the training signal.
-It provides an explicit reasoning path that enables the model to learn the difficult self-correction skill more effectively, leading to better generalization on downstream tasks.

-To understand the mechanisms behind this improvement, we conducted a series of diagnostic probes (see Appendix~\ref{app:diagnostics} for full details and figures).
-These analyses reveal that the CGD training process forges a more robust and efficient reasoning agent.
-We find that the critique provides a more efficient optimization path during training, reducing the required gradient norm by 27\%.
-This efficient learning translates into a model that is statistically significantly more confident (lower entropy, $p < 10^{-4}$) than strong distillation baselines when performing the complex self-correction task.
-This suggests that CGD's performance gains are driven by its unique ability to instill a robust, decisive, and efficient self-correction capability.